11 Things You Can´t Miss in Westminster Abbey

 The Coronation Chair| ©Can Pac Swire

-St. George's Chapel is home to one of the most famous pieces of furniture in the world: The Coronation Chair.
-A medieval chair from the 14th century (the oldest piece of furniture in the country!) on which more than 26 monarchs have been crowned, including the famous Henry VIII, Elizabeth I or the current Queen Elizabeth II of England.
+St. George’s Chapel is home to one of the world’s most famous pieces of furniture: The Coronation Chair.
+A 14th-century medieval chair (the oldest piece of furniture in the country!) on which more than 26 monarchs have been crowned, including the famous Henry VIII, Elizabeth I, and the current Queen Elizabeth II of England.

-King Edward I had it made to keep in it the Scone Stone (the rock that the Scots used to crown their kings in the Middle Ages) and that from then on would serve for the coronations of the English sovereigns.
+King Edward I had it made to hold the Stone of Scone (the rock the Scots used to crown their kings in the Middle Ages), and from then on it was to be used for the coronations of English monarchs.

-The value of the Scone Stone lies in the fact that, according to the legend held by the kingdoms of Scotland and England, it was the same one that Jacob used to support his head when he dreamed of Jacob's Ladder, an episode recorded in the book of Genesis.
+The significance of the Stone of Scone lies in the fact that, according to the legend upheld by the kingdoms of Scotland and England, it was the very stone Jacob used to rest his head upon when he dreamed of Jacob’s Ladder, an episode recounted in the Book of Genesis.

-In 1996 the British government returned the stone to Scotland and today it can be seen in Edinburgh Castle, although it will be ceded to London every time there is a new coronation.
+In 1996, the British government returned the stone to Scotland, and it can currently be viewed at Edinburgh Castle, although it will be loaned to London for every new coronation.

-As for the coronation chair of King Edward I, it remains on display in Westminster Abbey and continues to be used for the purpose for which it was carved.
+As for King Edward I’s coronation chair, it remains on display at Westminster Abbey and continues to be used for the purpose for which it was carved.

 Book a tour of Westminster Abbey